Junx0924/Features-Operators-for-PoISAR-Images/README.md

+We implement and evaluate various feature operators for polarimetric synthetic aperture radar (PolSAR) image classification.
+First, we compute features on polarimetric, color, texture, morphological profiles, and modern feature operators based on deep learning.
+Next, we classify the extracted features using the k-nearest neighbor (KNN).
+Finally, we evaluate and compare the landuse classification performance of these features on the Oberpfaffenhofen E-SAR sensor (DLR, L-band) data.

 1 Handcrafted_Features:
 1) Calculate handcrafted features from polsar files, store them in HDF5 file
 2) Apply KNN to classifiy these features.